Yoshi8765/GRN_Generate_Run/zack_kateka/README.md

 	Compares two biotapestry CSV formats and outputs their differences.
 	Might be useful for assessing how well students captured the true network at end of quarter

+### run_experiments.py
+	Given the csv from google forms, will parse through and run the correct experiments for each entry.
+Will update the team's money and send email with the csv of the experiment results to the student who filled the form.

 ### Other
 	experiments.md = list of available experiments and pertubations, as well as their costs